-The Greater Columbus Arts Council (GCAC) today announced the recipients, nominees and finalists of the 2022 Community Arts Partnership (CAP) Awards.
-The individual and employer award recipients are being recognized for their exemplary support of the arts; in addition, two community projects will receive awards recognizing achievements in innovation and community caring.
+COLUMBUS, Ohio — The Greater Columbus Arts Council (GCAC) today announced the recipients and finalists of the 2023 Community Arts Partnership Awards.
+The award recipients are being recognized for their exemplary support of the arts; in addition, two community projects will receive awards recognizing achievements in innovation and community caring.

-All award recipients and nominees will be honored at the free Big Arts Night celebration on Thursday, Nov.
-3 from 5-7:30 p.m. at the Southern Theatre and Westin Great Southern Hotel.
+All winners and nominees will be honored at the free Big Arts Night celebration on Thursday, Nov.
+2 from 5-8 p.m. at the Southern Theatre and Westin Great Southern Hotel.
 The Columbus Makes Art Excellence winners also will be announced, and GCAC’s Artists Elevated and Ray Hanley Award recipients will be celebrated at the event.
 The event is free but seat reservations are required.
-To reserve seats go to my.cbusarts.com/4672.
+To reserve seats go to my.cbusarts.com/6297.

 In addition, the Arts Council awarded two Dale E. Heydlauff Community Arts Innovation Awards.
-The awards, named after Heydlauff in 2020 in honor of his contributions to the arts, each come with a prize of $2,500.
-They are presented to innovative arts and cultural projects or initiatives that have addressed the unprecedented and challenging circumstances of the COVID-19 pandemic and/or the protests resulting from social injustice, by creating something that helped lift up or provide relief to others in the community.
+The awards, named after Heydlauff in 2020 in honor of his contributions to the arts, each come with a prize of $5,000.
+Heydlauff provided matching funds to make these awards possible.
+They are presented to innovative projects or initiatives that have used the arts to address larger community issues of diversity, inclusion, equity or social justice.

 The two winners of the Dale E. Heydlauff Community Arts Innovation Awards are: